Vumacc/Rock-Paper-Scissors-Game/README.md

-# Info
+# Some information
-Just a simple rock, paper, scissors game I made using Python (btw hard mode isn't implemented)
+Just a simple rock, paper, scissors game I made using Python